taskcluster/taskcluster-mozilla-terraform/README.md

 All other work (editing files, `git` operations, etc.) should occur outside of the docker container, as usual.
 You must install submodules with `git submodule init` and `git submodule update`.
 If you wish to udpate to a newer version of the remote, add `--remote` to the second command.

+### Changing Settings

+If you change settings in a deployment configuration file, simply exit the Docker container and re-start it.
+Similarly, if your cloud credentials expire, exit the container and re-start it.

+If you need to change secrets, you can edit the file within the docker container at `~/secrets.sh`.

+If you need to change credentials (perhaps you signed into the wrong AWS account?), follow the `docker volume rm` steps above.

 ### New Deployments